xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 {: .notice-warning}

-Explore the sidebar on the right to see
+Explore the sidebar on the right to see what else you can do with the editor.
+When you hit the save button, the document gets either committed into the github repo (if you're an owner/contributor) or a pull request is generated if you're a guest blogger and do not have write access.